What are cultural values? Cultural competence

 Works of culture and art;

-Results and methods of scientific research of cultural activities;
+Results and methods of scientific research into cultural activities;

 Buildings, structures, objects and technologies of historical and cultural significance;